marcusoftnet/marcusoftnet.github.io/_posts/2019-03-20-the-kondo-software-quality-index.md

 ## A Primer on Marie Kondo

 For those unfamiliar with Marie Kondo, she is a Japanese organizational consultant whose methodology has garnered widespread acclaim.
-Through her books and Netflix series, she advocates for decluttering and organizing one's living space to promote joy and serenity.
+Through her books and Netflix series, she advocates for de-cluttering and organizing one's living space to promote joy and serenity.

 Her guiding question is simple yet profound: